Frolik's pair sends Flames past Bruins - TSN.ca

 On Boston's first rush after killing off Calgary's two-man advantage, Bergeron scored at 2:40 on a give-and-go with David Krejci.

-A David Pastrnak goal late in the first period didn't survive a coach's challenge by Calgary's Bill Peters as the Bruins were ruled off-side.
+A David Pastrnak goal late in the first period didn't survive a coach's challenge by Peters as the Bruins were ruled offside.

 Valimaki's first NHL goal gave the Flames a 3-0 lead at 16:08 of the first period.